 Don't sign a thing until your solicitor checks the contract between you and the vendor.
 If you're looking at purchasing at auction, ask for a contract well beforehand.
 You may want some special conditions included in it and, if so, ask your solicitor or conveyancer for assistance.
 Be clear about gazumping, cooling-off periods and the like.

 When your solicitor or conveyancer gives the contract the thumbs up and you have the written loan approval from your lender, it's safe to pay the deposit.
 The contracts between vendor and purchaser are then formally exchanged.

-Leave the suit at home – this is usually done between the professionals.
 Special circumstances aside, you're now legally required to go ahead with the purchase, and can face severe penalties, such as the loss of your deposit, if you don’t.
 Your solicitor or conveyancer now spend the next four or so weeks making final checks on your property.
 Checking out rates, heritage orders and general documentation are all part of the process known as conveyancing.
-It's actually possible to obtain selfconveyancing kits, although we wouldn't recommend them to anyone who hasn't been down the homebuying road before unless they have some specialist knowledge.
-After all, if something goes wrong, who are you going to sue?
+It's actually possible to obtain self-conveyancing kits, although they are not recommended for anyone who hasn't been down the home buying road before unless they have some specialist knowledge.
+If something goes wrong during self-conveyancing, you’ll be fully accountable.

-There are plenty of things you can occupy yourself with while you're waiting for settlement.
+You can expect to remain busy while you're waiting for settlement.
 Preparing change of address information, obtaining removalists' quotes and arranging building quotes on urgent repairs are just some of them.
-Come settlement day, you and the vendor, your legal representatives and a representative from your lending authority meet, to exchange cheques and sign the mortgage and other documentation.
+Come settlement day, you, the vendor, your legal representatives and a representative from your lending authority will meet to exchange cheques, sign the mortgage and complete any other final documentation.